 And get this, around 95% of your potential predictive accuracy can be gathered by simply analyzing what your friends post.

 What does this mean?
-Well, it means that if even if you don’t post anything on social media or don’t have an account at all, these sites can still create a profile for you and predict your behavior based on your personal connections alone.
+Well, it means even if you don’t post anything on social media or don’t have an account at all, these sites can still create a profile for you and predict your behavior based on your personal connections alone.

 As usual, this kind of blanket predictability is valuable to social media services since these profiles can be used for tracking purchase and entertainment preferences, targeted ads, and even for predicting political affiliations.